Pycomet-zz/escrow-service-bot/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This section covers how you can get the Broker Service Bot up and running locally with your own credentials in no time.
+This section covers how you can get the Escrow Service Bot up and running locally with your own credentials in no time.
 All you need are the following.

 ### Prerequisites